ibm-cloud-architecture/refarch-eda/README.md

 Where:

-* IBM Event Streams : provides a Kafka Event Backbone with Pub/Sub communication, event log, and simple event stream processing.
+* IBM Event Streams : Provides a Event Backbone supporting Pub/Sub communication, an event log, and simple event stream processing based on Apache Kafka.
-* IBM Cloud Functions : Provides a simplified programming model to take action on an event  with serverless  compute.
+* IBM Cloud Functions : Provides a simplified programming model to take action on an event through a "serverless" function-based compute model.
 * Streaming Analytics : Provides continuous ingest and analytical processing across multiple event streams.
 * Decision Server Insights : Provides the means to take action on events and event streams through business rules.
 * Event Driven Microservices : Applications that run as server-less functions or containerized workloads which are connected via pub/sub event communication through the event backbone.